German Shepherd Dogs have a popular breed standard and are widely known for their loyalty and intelligence.

 What is a White German Shepherd?

-German Shepherd Dogs with blue eyes and white coat color, caused by a recessive and extremely rare gene, are called White German Shepherds.
+German Shepherd Dogs with blue eyes and white coat color, caused by a recessive and extremely rare gene, is called White German Shepherds.

 Some Interesting Facts-

-- White German Shepherd Dogs first made their appearance in an 1882 show in Germany.
+- White GSDs first made their appearance in an 1882 show in Germany.

-- Nazis, considering that the breeding of White German Shepherds might have hereditary defects, controlled and stopped all the German Shepherd Dogs breeding at once!
+- Nazis, considering that the breeding of White German Shepherds might have hereditary defects, controlled and stopped all the GSDs breeding at once!

-- Because of this action, White German Shepherds with blue eyes became rare, but this unique colour got popular, nevertheless.
+- Because of this action, White German Shepherds with blue eyes became rare, but this unique color got popular, nevertheless.

-Yes, there are Albino German Shepherds with blue-coloured eyes.
+Yes, there are Albino German Shepherds with blue-colored eyes.

 An Albino Dog is one who-